zifengcng/rocketmq-spring-boot-starter/README.md

 ```

 # Developer-defined Local Modules
-@CommonMessage callbackBeanName Specify the bean name
+@CommonMessage callback Specify the class

-@TransactionMessage checkerBeanName And executerBeanName Specify the bean name
+@TransactionMessage checker And executer Specify the class